 - Dedicated funding;

-- Infrastructure for bikes;
+- Better infrastructure for bikes;

-- Increase in cycle usage;
+- Increase cycle usage;

-- Child cycle training;
+- Provide child cycle training;

-- Measuring of progress.
+- Measuring progress.

-In order to receive the label, cities and/or regions must meet the criteria of both these pillars.
+In order to receive the label, cities / regions must meet the criteria of both these pillars.
 Each element of the second pillar will carry a weighting, with the total number of points helping to determine the degree of label awarded.

 The award, which is of no cost to the city or region, aims to engage the cities with UCI events, and with the UCI’s strategy to increase cycling, in all its forms, around the world.
 Benefits for the city or region include international recognition of both its strategy to increase cycle use, and its attractiveness as a cycle touring destination.